dacarlin/neat_aws/README.md

 --------|-----|---|-------|------
 m4.4xlarge|16|64 GB|EBS|$0.862 per Hour

-You get however much storage you need with Elastic Block Storage (EBS).
+You get however much storage you need with Elastic Block Storage (EBS), I used 100 GB for the single cell I was looking at.

 Launch the instance from the console and note the public DNS or IP.
 You will, as part of launcing the instance, create an AWS key file (PEM).

-You'll need the IP and the file to log in.
+I saved my key file as "aws.pem".
+You'll need the IP and the file to log in to the instance.

 ```bash
 ssh -i aws.pem ec2-user@{amazon-dns}